What caused the dramatic collapse of the Soviet Union?

 But despite all this spending, the Soviet military was not very effective.
 In fact, it was often hampered by poor morale and inefficient equipment.

-This was one of the main reasons why Soviet leaders were not able to respond effectively to the challenges of the 1980s.
+So, by the 1980s, Soviet leaders were not able to respond effectively to the challenges of the new decade.

 In 1985, Mikhail Gorbachev became General Secretary of the Communist Party of the Soviet Union.